 |2||Supplies and equipment|

 The successful applicant will be informed by email within two weeks and invited to send full application.
 Full instructions will be given at that stage of application.
-The applicant will have four weeks to prepare full application.
+The applicant will have three weeks to prepare a full application.

 Phone: +389 2 310-2082 POC Nadica Zakula